 It’s been said many a time that those who live in the past are unable to realize a better future.
 The same holds true in sobriety.
 Yes, you made choices you regret, but part of sobriety is making amends with everyone — including yourself.
 Another tip for sobriety is to live life one day at a time.
-However if you’re struggling, one day, can seem forever.
-Rather than trying to get through the entire day, break it down into five minute intervals.
+However, if you’re struggling, one day can seem forever.
+Rather than trying to get through the entire day, break it down into five-minute intervals.
 Focus on the next five minutes.
-The do it again, over and over until it starts to feel natural.
+Then do it again, over and over until it starts to feel natural.
 The struggle isn’t out there – it’s in your head.
 With practice, this process will become instinctive.
 If you find your commitment wavering, pick up the phone and call your sponsor, or go to a meeting.
 Join support groups, even on social media.
-Share your thoughts, feelings and actions.
+Share your thoughts, feelings, and actions.
 Ask for help.
 Breathe in and out and remind yourself why you can never back to your old ways.
 Then take it one minute, one hour, or one day, at a time.

-Identifying your triggers is the key to preventing a relapse.
-In your first years of sobriety, it’s important to be in a drug and alcohol free environment.
-This of course includes a family get together if alcohol is being served, bars, clubs, pool halls, even sporting events if there’s memory of abusing substances at these locations.
+Identifying your triggers is the key to preventing relapse.
+In your first years of sobriety, it’s important to be in a drug and alcohol-free environment.
+This of course includes a family get-together if alcohol is being served, bars, clubs, pool halls, even sporting events if there’s the memory of abusing substances at these locations.
 You MUST be cognizant of your triggers and avoid them.
-To do this requires honestly with yourself.
-If you know family functions bring up relationships that help fueled your addiction, you need to avoid these situations.
+To do this requires honesty with yourself.
+If you know family functions bring up relationships that help fuel your addiction, you need to avoid these situations.
 Triggers can also be family members.
 We all have relatives that drive us to drink, so to speak.
-Communication and interaction with these individuals needs to be avoided, even if it means moving to another town.
+Communication and interaction with these individuals need to be avoided, even if it means moving to another town.
 Paydays are another potential trigger, as silly as it sounds.
-Even weekends can be a trigger because in your past, that might’ve been the period during which you abused.
+Even weekends can be a trigger because, in your past, that might’ve been the period during which you abused.
 You should avoid this by changing your “people, places and things,” as covered in The Big Book.
 Moving across town is often not enough.
 Moving out of state is a better idea.
 How do you pack up and move?
-Choose an out of state sober living facility.
+Choose an out-of-state sober living facility.
 That will help you plant roots in a new location.
 Many of these sober living houses help you find work in your new location, so don’t worry too much about how you’ll support yourself — there are options.
 If you must be in the presence of alcohol, bring your sponsor or another person of support with you.